 Coordinator for International Relations and Foreign Economic Activity, the Expert Council of the Union of Oil and Gas Organisations of the Russian Gas Society

-Some of the topics that will be addressed in this BREC session will include:
+Some of the topics that were addressed in this BREC session included:

 - An outlook for the energy mix of some key European energy economies